 Ease into the weekend at the spacious Mittagong RSL.
 Ironstone Bar & Dining’s Little Nipper’s Menu and the Habitat for Kids play area (Quick note - the play area is closed because of COVID : we'll let you know when that changes) will keep the kids happy and a scrumptious selection of wood-fired pizzas will keep big people’s tummies from grumbling too.

 Fitzroy Falls offers up spectacular views of Morton National Park, a jaw dropping 80 metre waterfall and family friendly bushwalk tracks.
 Just watch out for moving sticks in the summer!

-If it rains on your Highlands weekend parade, head to Highlands Tenpin Bowling in Mittagong.
+If it rains on your Highlands weekend parade, head to Highlands Entertainment Centre in MIttagong for some fun games of tenpin bowling.
 The perfect indoor activity to keep kids (and grown-ups) from climbing the walls.
 Embrace the fact that you are going to have to wear those sexy bowling shoes and get your Staaaarrrike on!